channelengine/merchant-api-client-php/README.md

-# api-client-php
+# ChannelEngine API Client for PHP
-ChannelEngine API Client for PHP
+For more information about ChannelEngine please visit http://www.channelengine.com For documentation please visit http://docs.channelengine.net